- Course Number:

 - Special Fee:

-A first course in Microsoft operating systems administration including installation, configuration, and management.
-Command line and GUI tools used to organize, manage and maintain the file system are covered.
-Additionally students are introduced to users, groups, printing, profiles policies and the registry.
-Recommended: CIS 120 Audit available.
+Course DescriptionIntroduces Microsoft operating systems administration including installation, configuration, and management.
+Covers command line interface and GUI tools to organize, manage and maintain the file system.
+Introduces users, groups, printing, profiles, policies and the registry.
+Prerequisites: CIS 120 or instructor permission.
+Audit available.

 Intended Outcomes for the course